plopezgit/Sprint2_T4_MongoDB_Extra_CRUD/README.md

 # Sprint2_T4_MongoDB_Java

-It tests the set up for Java project with Maven and execute a MongoDB command, exploring the most CRUD operations using the MongoDB Java driver
+It tests the set up for Java project with Maven and execute a MongoDB command, exploring the most CRUD operations using the MongoDB Java driver.

 It follows: https://www.mongodb.com/developer/languages/java/java-setup-crud-operations/